 Next, drain and rinse 2 (14.5 oz) cans of chickpeas (alias: garbanzo beans).
 You want to fully dry the chickpeas by rolling them a handful at a time between two paper towels.
 You can use the same motion as if you were creating a cookie dough ball.
 If you've never done that, then go make yourself some cookies for goodness sakes! 🙂

 By rolling them in a circular fashion, most of the chickpea shells will fall off and you can easily remove them.
 Amanda from The Skinny Fork states in her recipe that it's not necessary to remove the shells so I didn't work too hard at it, but by using this technique most of them just fell right off.

-In a large mixing bowl, add the chickpeas and top with 2 Tbsp parmesan cheese, 1 tsp dried rosemary, 1 minced garlic clove, 1/8 tsp garlic powder and salt/pepper to taste.
-Mix to coat.
+In a large mixing bowl, add the chickpeas and top with 2 tablespoon grated parmesan cheese, 1 teaspoon dried rosemary, 1 minced garlic clove, ⅛ teaspoon garlic powder and salt/pepper to taste.
+Mix to coat fully.